 Given its location along the sea, it’s no surprise to learn that Barcelona is known for its beautiful beaches.
 As long as you visit while the weather’s warm enough to put on a swimsuit and soak up the sun, you should plan to spend at least part of a day at the beach.
 Put on some sunscreen, grab your sunglasses and a towel, and head out to enjoy a few hours of sandcastle-building and sunbathing.

 For a kid-friendly beach, consider visiting Bogatell Beach.
 There, you’ll often find smaller crowds and fewer partygoers, making it a safer and more relaxing option than many of the area’s alternatives.
 If your family isn’t one to enjoy lounging in the sun, consider bringing a volleyball for a family game or renting bikes to explore along the shoreline.

-The aquarium is one of Barcelona’s most-visited tourist attractions, and the moment you arrive, you’ll understand why.
+The aquarium is one of Barcelona’s most popular tourist attractions, and the moment you arrive, you’ll understand why.
 This impressive aquarium is home to over 450 different species of sharks, seahorses, penguins, fish, and other underwater creatures, which are spread through a number of different exhibits, each curated to look and feel like a different part of the ocean.
 Plan your visit around the posted feeding times for a free show.

 To beat the lines and shave a few dollars off the price of your ticket, purchase them online before you go!

 CHECK OUT THE CHOCOLATE MUSEUM